geoace/lizmap-js/README.md

 # lizmap-js

 This is a series of custom javascript operations created to extend the functionality of Lizmap Web Client.

+#### For the 3liz-endorsed javascript repository, go here: https://github.com/3liz/lizmap-javascript-scripts

+#### For documentation on how to implement javascript on your projects, click here (note you may need to select the most recent Lizmap version): https://docs.lizmap.com/3.6/en/publish/customization/javascript.html

 For descriptions of each function, see below.

 ## edit_default.js